corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/cordapps/key-concepts/key-concepts-transactions.md

 it has not already signed other transactions that consume any of the proposed transaction’s input states.
 The notary pool provides the point of finality in the system.

-Note that if the notary entity is absent then the transaction is not notarised at all.
-This is intended for issuance/genesis transactions that don’t consume any other states and thus can’t double spend anything.
+If the notary entity is absent, then the transaction is not notarised at all.
+This is intended for issuance/genesis transactions that don’t consume any other states, where there is no possibility of double spend.
-For more information on the notary services, see [Notaries](key-concepts-notaries.md).